 Thought leadership content: Share insights, trends, and experiences from your industry.

-Targeted campaigns: Address specific target audiences with tailored messages.
+Targeted campaigns: Address specific target groups with tailored messages.

-Email outreach – but only with a clear benefit
+Email outreach – but only with clear benefits

-Email marketing still works in B2B – but only if you segment properly and offer true value.
+Email marketing still works in B2B – but only if you segment cleanly and provide real value.
 Mass emails without personalization end up in spam.

 Successful email campaigns:

-Personalized approach referring to the industry or current challenges
+Personalized addressing with reference to the industry or current challenge

-Clear benefit in the subject line (e.g., "How to cut your production costs by 15%")
+Clear benefits in the subject line (e.g., “How to reduce your production costs by 15%”)

 Retargeting – Bring back interested parties

-Most visitors to your website don't buy on their first visit.
-With retargeting campaigns (e.g., through Google Ads or LinkedIn), you remain present and increase the chance of an inquiry.
+Most visitors to your website don't buy on the first visit.
+With retargeting campaigns (e.g., via Google Ads or LinkedIn), you stay present and increase the likelihood of an inquiry.

 Pillar 3: Conversion – The website as a digital sales tool